NeubertJonas/p139_study/cfa/analysis/_input/README.md

 # Data Input

 From the Excel file with raw responses, export csv files, one per seed word.
-Follow this column scheme: Participant, Session, 1, 2, ..., n (responses) Please make sure no additional columns/data are present.
+Follow this column naming scheme:
+Participant, Session, 1, 2, ..., n (responses)

+Please make sure no additional columns/data are present.

 Name the csv files based on the seed word: snow.csv, candle.csv, etc.